Fast Iteration of Spaced k-mers: Background

-A $k$-mer is a contiguous substring of length $k$ extracted from a biological sequence such as DNA nucleotides or amino acids.
+A $k$-mer is a contiguous substring of length $k$ extracted from a biological DNA or amino acid sequence.
 Due to their simplicity and efficiency, $k$-mers are a fundamental building block in computational genomics and bioinformatics \cite{Marchet2024-rd,Marchet2024-ro}, with applications ranging from genome assembly and read mapping to metagenomic classification and alignment-free sequence comparison \cite{Moeckel2024-fq}.
-For the nucleotide alphabet $\left\{ \text{A}, \text{C}, \text{G}, \text{T} \right\}$ of DNA sequences, an example is shown in \figref{fig:Overview}(a-b).
+For the DNA nucleotide alphabet $\left\{ \text{A}, \text{C}, \text{G}, \text{T} \right\}$, an example is shown in \figref{fig:Overview}(a-b).

-Although contiguous $k$-mers are computationally efficient, they are sensitive to mismatches.
+Although contiguous $k$-mers are computationally efficient to extract, they are sensitive to mismatches.
 Many methods expect exact matches of $k$-mers, for instance, to index and search genomic sequences.
 Thus, a single nucleotide substitution disrupts all $k$-mers spanning the mismatching position.
 To improve robustness to mutations and sequencing errors, spaced $k$-mers were introduced \cite{Burkhardt2001-bb,Ma2002-hv}, where a fixed mask (or pattern) of length $k$ is applied to select a subset of positions in a $k$-mer, as shown in \figref{fig:Overview}(c-d).
-The resulting subsequence captures a context of span $k$, while tolerating mismatches at masked positions.
+The resulting subsequence captures a context of span $k$, while allowing to tolerate mismatches at the masked (not selected) positions.
 Carefully designed and optimized patterns can substantially improve sensitivity in homology search and sequence comparison compared to contiguous $k$-mers \cite{Ma2002-hv,Hahn2016-gw,Kucherov2006-pm,Noe2017-cq}.

 Spaced $k$-mers have since been adopted in a broad range of bioinformatics applications.
-They achieve a favorable balance between sensitivity and specificity, but also introduce computational challenges; previous work has hence been conducted on algorithms for efficient spaced $k$-mer extraction \cite{Girotto2018-wt,Girotto2018-ns,Petrucci2020-zt,Mian2024-nf,Gemin2026-du}.
-Here, we present methods to extract spaced $k$-mers for the case of $k \leq 32$; extension to larger values of $k$ is possible.
-Compared to existing methods, our approaches are both simpler and faster.
+They achieve a favorable balance between sensitivity and specificity, but also introduce computational challenges; previous work has hence focused on algorithms for efficient spaced $k$-mer extraction \cite{Girotto2018-wt,Girotto2018-ns,Petrucci2020-zt,Mian2024-nf,Gemin2026-du}.

+Here, we present methods to extract spaced $k$-mers over the DNA nucleotide alphabet and with $k \leq 32$, which is the most common use case for tasks such as metagenomic classification and short read mapping; adaptation to other alphabets and extension to larger values of $k$ is possible.
+Compared to existing methods, our approaches are both faster and simpler to implement.